ETHZ-RobotX/RoboticsSummerSchool/README.md

 Please refer to the section [Operating the SMB](/docs/robot-operation/index.md) for information on how to use SMB.

 ## History
-The SuperMegaBot was originally developped by the ETH Construction Robotics group.
+The SuperMegaBot was originally developed by the ETH Construction Robotics group.
 It is now maintained by the [ETHZ RobotX Center](https://center-for-robotics.ethz.ch/).

 ### RSS 2019 Edition
 See https://github.com/ethz-asl/eth_supermegabot
-# RoboticsSummerSchool
-# RoboticsSummerSchool
-# RoboticsSummerSchool